AppleBreak1/Z390-Designare-Customac/README.md

 Note 2: For Sierra(10.12.6) and High Sierra(10.13.6), it is necessary to change SMBIOS to iMac18,3

-    - DeviceProperty -> AAPL,ig-platform-id -> 03001259 (For iGPU acceleration)
+    - DeviceProperty -> AAPL,ig-platform-id -> 03001259 (For Computation only)
                                             -> 00001259 (To drive a display

                      -> rps-control instead of igfxfw (For Sierra Only)